yingcheuk/fraud-detector/README.md

 # fraud-detector

-Detecting fraudulent insurance claims using structured data and NLP techniques (XGBoost + SHAP).

-**Goal:** Detect fraudulent auto insurance claims using structured and textual data.
+Detecting fraudulent auto insurance claims using structured and textual data using machine learning (XGBoost) and interpretability tools (SHAP).
-Build a machine learning model that can identify likely fraud cases and help reduce financial loss for insurance providers.
+The goal is to identify likely fraud cases and help reduce financial loss for insurance providers.

 ---